Quack842/quacks-coin-divider/README.md

 # Credits

-I would like to thank my family for helping me with some of the errors and understand why the errors accured and how to fix them.
+I would like to thank my family for helping me with some of the errors and helped me understand why the errors accured and how to fix them.
 A big thanks to the fellow Slack community that helped me catch the errors and bugs I have not noticed at first.

 # End Product
 [Back To Top](#quacks-coin-divider) <br>